zaid-ali/Unix-Shell-Program/README.md

-# Project 03 - Updating the Simple Shell Progra,
+# Project 03 - Unix Shell Program

 ### By Zaid Ali

 #### 1) Project Description
-This program is an extension of the simple shell program which provides additional functionality in IO redirection and signal handling
+This program is a  shell program that provides an interface for the user to execute commands.
+This program provides many functions present in a Unix shell environment, such as navigating directories, signal handling, and IO redirection.

 #### 2) Acknowledgements
 The sample code for reading a file and directory is provided by Dr. Bangalore.